sxh520zz/sxh520zz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m a third-year Ph.D. student in the [School of Informatics](https://www.i.nagoya-u.ac.jp/) at [Nagoya University](https://www.nagoya-u.ac.jp/).
-I am supervised by Prof. [Tomoki Toda](https://sites.google.com/site/tomokitoda/home) from the School of Informatics at Nagoya University.
+I am supervised by [Prof. Tomoki Toda](https://sites.google.com/site/tomokitoda/home) from the Information Technology Center at Nagoya University.

 Prior to this, I was supervised by [Prof. Jianwu Dang](https://scholar.google.com/citations?user=Wk5ApskAAAAJ&hl=zh-CN&oi=ao) from the School of Information Science at the Japan Advanced Institute of Science and Technology.
 From October 2020 to April 2022, I was an algorithm researcher at the AI Research Institute, Hithink RoyalFlush, working on speech emotion recognition and synthesis under the supervision of [Prof. Xinhui Hu](https://scholar.google.com/citations?user=WhCsrgoAAAAJ&hl=zh-CN&oi=ao).

-My research interests include emotion recognition, synthesis, conversion, and dialogue systems.
+My research interests include emotion recognition, emotion synthesis, emotion conversion, and dialogue systems.
 <!-- I have published more than 10 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 📖 Educations